Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Emotional Intelligence and Empathy:

-Reading lets us know others more clearly.
+Reading lets us meet others.
 Yes, it allows us to walk in the shoes of various characters, thereby boosting our emotional intelligence and empathy.
-Reading fiction lets our minds step into someone else’s shoes.
-This helps us see various beliefs and views, even from those we may never encounter. . reading helps people understand their feelings about the world and deal with complicated emotions as well.
+Reading fiction allows us to put ourselves in the shoes of others.
+This helps us see various beliefs and views, including those we may never encounter.
+Reading helps people understand their feelings about the world and deal with complicated emotions as well.
 This process encourages open-mindedness.
-This allows people become better speakers and improves the quality of social interactions.
+This technique allows people to become better speakers and improve the quality of their social interactions.

 Cognitive Benefits

-Reading helps with speech and is also suitable for your brain!
-When you read, your brain puts in effort to understand the words, recall details, and grasp complex ideas.
-This exercise helps your brain function more effectively in speaking and understanding words.
+Reading enhances speech and is beneficial for your brain!
+When you read, your brain exerts effort to understand the words, recall details, and grasp complex ideas.
+When you speak, your brain functions more effectively in speaking and understanding words.

-Reading more helps your brain remember things more effectively and connect words, sentences, and ideas more efficiently.
-It enables you to speak better and organize your ideas.
+Reading more helps your brain remember information more effectively and connect words, sentences, and ideas more efficiently.
+This helps you speak better and organize your ideas more effectively.

 Understanding brain regions & their role in language & reading

-We mentioned earlier that reading is an excellent mental exercise.
-It helps create lasting changes in how your brain works.
-Studies show that when people read deeply, their brains become much more active, not just in the areas of language.
-Research also has shown that regular reading can increase the amount of white matter in areas of the brain related to language.
+I mentioned earlier that reading is an excellent mental exercise.
+This leads to lasting changes in how your brain functions.
+Studies show that when people engage in deep reading, their brains become significantly more active, not only in the language areas but also in other regions.
+It’s shown that regular reading can increase the amount of white matter in areas of the brain related to language.

 The Mind-Boosting Benefits of Reading

 Reading is a fascinating process.
 It involves different parts of the brain working together very well.
-Most of this occurs on the left side, which aids us in language, speech, and reading.
-Important brain regions are:
+Most of this activity occurs in the left hemisphere of the brain, which supports our abilities in language, speech, and reading.
+Regions are:

 Broca’s area is located on the left side of the brain.
 It plays a crucial role in how we speak, form words, and use language correctly in both speaking and writing.

-Angular Gyrus: The angular gyrus facilitates the integration of different types of language information.
-It links sounds, sights, and feelings to words, creating a bridge to images and ideas.
+Angular Gyrus: The angular gyrus facilitates the integration of various types of language information.
+It connects sights and feelings to words, creating a bridge to images and ideas.

 Parietal-Temporal Region: The parietal-temporal area plays a crucial role in converting written words into their corresponding sounds.
 This step is vital for accurately analyzing and articulating words.

-Frontal Lobe (Inferior Frontal Gyrus): The frontal lobe, specifically the inferior frontal gyrus, plays a key role in grammar and speech.
-It also processes sounds found in words.
+Frontal Lobe (Inferior Frontal Gyrus): The frontal lobe, particularly the inferior frontal gyrus, plays a key role in grammar and speech’s sounds found in words.

-Functional MRI studies show strong proof of this connection.
-They reveal a 98% overlap in brain activity when people listen and read.
+Functional MRI studies provide strong evidence for this connection.
+There is a percentage of overlap in brain activity when people listen to and read language.
 This means that reading skills are built on language and use the same brain networks.

 Table 1: Brain Regions and Their Role in Language and Reading